pargatsran123/clicktocart/content/generic.md

 ---
 ### Mision

-“to be a retailer with the ability to see opportunity on the horizon and have a clear path for capitalizing on it.
-To do so, we are moving faster than ever before, employing more technology and concentrating our resources on those elements most important to our core customer
+“To be a retailer with the ability to see opportunity on the horizon and have a clear path for capitalizing on it.
+To do so, we are moving faster than ever before, employing more technology and concentrating our resources on those elements most important to our core customer".